arnoldmartinez/electron-projects/README.md

 2. Download and run the installation file.
 Proceed with the setup wizard and use the default settings—these are usually pretty reasonable.

 ### Install on Linux System

+#### Installing Visual Studio Code for Ubuntu

+If you are using Ubuntu Linux as your primary development machine, you can download Visual Studio Code from the Ubuntu Software Center.
+Just type code or visual studio code into the search box - you should get the link to the corresponding package.

 #### Install Node.js on Linux